 In 2015 the deceased’s wife sought legal advice and commenced divorce proceedings, obtaining a Decree Nisi on 28 January 2015.
 The divorce proceeding were not concluded at the time of the deceased’s sudden death in February 2015.

 How the value of the inheritance claim was assessed

 At the time of the hearing the claimants and their mother were living in the flat which was owned by the deceased and his wife.
-The claimants’ mother owned a two-bedroomed flat of her own, along with a one bedroomed flat and various interests in properties in Italy, from which she derived an income.
+The claimants’ mother owned a two-bedroom flat of her own, along with a one bedroom flat and various interests in properties in Italy, from which she derived an income.
 Both households enjoyed a high standard living.

 The claimants sought provision for private education.
 Their mother said that she and the deceased had discussed both children having the benefit of private education.
 The judge was not however convinced that there was an expectation for private education and as such, he deemed an award for reasonable financial provision would not include such costs in this case.

 The claimants sought childcare costs to cover the cost of a professional nanny.
 This was on the basis that their mother worked full time which provided the household with a good income.
 She had no support and was a single mother.
 This judge showed a significant amount of sympathy for the claimants’ mother.
 He said that where her income was to be taken into consideration in terms of the childrens' future provision, so should the costs of a professional nanny which would enable her to achieve such income.
 He said that an award should include the costs of a professional nanny rather than an ad hoc au pair and that this would be deemed to be “maintenance” in this case.
 He was not prepared to shave off amounts here and there as the defendant sought to do.
 He awarded a capital sum of £234,234 for the costs of childcare.